sonofthort/metajson/README.md

 # variadic arguments

-Argument pack expansions will be detected **if they are elements in an array**.
 Arguments can only be expanded within an array.

 Syntax to expand arguments is
 - Optional integer, can be negative.
 Represents the first index.